cymoo/minim/README.md

 A very simple and cute web framework will be born~~

-The tiny framework will include url route, template engine, object relationship mapping, session, auto-generated admin, etc~~~
+The tiny framework will include url routing, template language, object relationship mapping, session, auto-generated admin, etc~~~

 Keep calm and carry on!